 Pancakes are one of my favourite foods when doing baby led weaning.
-Not only are they so simple to make, but they taste delicious and I don’t think I’ve ever met a person who dislikes them, including these amazing beetroot pancakes.
+Not only are they so simple to make, but they taste delicious and I don’t think I’ve ever met a person who dislikes them, including these amazing beetroot pancakes for babies.

 As much as I love a good old fashion scotch pancake or crepes, when it comes to feeding my baby (or should I now say toddler!), it’s important to me that they are getting as many nutrients as possible from their food.
 Before now I’ve attempted sweet potato pancakes and butternut squash pancakes, but this week I tried something completely different.

 I’ve made it my Spring resolution to get to Aldi more and buy their Super Six offers to try and incorporate more fruit and veggies into my diet because I am so guilty of living off ready meals and boring beige foods.
 This week one of their offers was on beetroot, a food I don’t ever really eat.
 Over the past week I’ve incorporated it into salads and placed it on Dexter’s plate along with whatever he is having but invariably it hasn’t been touched, so this afternoon I decided to make pancakes with some of it and they were a huge hit.